 What To Do Nearby

 If you want to grab a bite before hitting the trail, Barton Springs Road has plenty of fantastic restaurants to choose from.
-Order a fried chicken picnic basket to-go from the Carpenter Hotel, just down the road.
-If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is also located along Barton Springs Road and is available for curb-side pickup.
+Order a dinner to-go from the Carpenter Hotel, just down the road.
+If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is also located along Barton Springs Road and is available for pickup.
 Family can't settle on one place?
 The Picnic, Barton Spring Road’s largest food truck park, has a variety of options to please everyone.

 This fun-filled fest has something for the whole family and truly completes the holiday season in Austin.
 Make sure to visit the trail before it's gone for the year!